Master of Biotechnology (MBiotech)

 Students will enter the Master of Biotechnology with a recognised undergraduate degree in biotechnology or biological sciences and prior exposure to molecular biosciences, biochemistry, microbiology, and genetics.

-Students in the programme will be taught by leading academics in their respective fields and benefit from strong linkages between Auckland University and industry-focused Crown Research Institutes, like Plant and Food.
+Students in the programme will be taught by leading academics in their respective fields and benefit from strong linkages between the University of Auckland and industry-focused Crown Research Institutes, like Plant and Food.
 As part of the programme, students undertake a supervised research project that could provide a path to future postgraduate studies.

 Master of Biotechnology graduates may seek positions in the medical, diagnostic, and healthcare sectors, agriculture, food and dairy industries, and government sectors like regulatory agencies.
 They may also choose to work on transformational research within research institutes or pursue an entrepreneurial route building on their university research towards commercialisation and spinout.